nlpcloud/nlpcloud-go/README.md

 If you want to use a GPU, set the 4th parameter as `true`.

 If you want to use the multilingual add-on in order to process non-English texts, set your language code in the 5th parameter.
-For example, if you want to process French text, you should set the 5th parameter as `"fr"`.
+For example, if you want to process French text, you should set the 5th parameter as `"fra_Latn"`.

 If you want to make asynchronous requests, pass the 5th parameter as `true`.
 You will always receive a quick response containing a URL.
 You should then poll this URL with `nlpcloud.AsyncResult()` on a regular basis (every 10 seconds for example) in order to check if the result is available.